vksaunders/bldcol/README.md

 File list
 ------------
-Bldbeaches.py		Read master csv, find all filenames tagged w beach keywords, write new csv Bldcityscapes.py	Read master csv, find all filenames tagged w city keywords, write new csv Bldforests.py		Read master csv, find all filenames tagged w forest keywords, write new csv Bldlandmarks.py	Read master csv, find all filenames tagged w landmark keywords, write new csv Bldmountains.py	Read master csv, find all filenames tagged w mountain keywords, write new csv Bldparks.py		Read master csv, find all filenames tagged w park keywords, write new csv Combinecsv.py		Combine the csvs of these separate collections into one csv Csvcopyfiles.py		Copy jpg files from master directory to separate collection directories, w csv list Jpgscopy.py		Copy all jpgs from one directory into another Jpgsmove.py		Move all jpgs from one directory into another
+Bldbeaches.py	--	Read master csv, find all filenames tagged w beach keywords, write new csv / Bldcityscapes.py--Read master csv, find all filenames tagged w city keywords, write new csv / Bldforests.py	--Read master csv, find all filenames tagged w forest keywords, write new csv / Bldlandmarks.py--	Read master csv, find all filenames tagged w landmark keywords, write new csv / Bldmountains.py--	Read master csv, find all filenames tagged w mountain keywords, write new csv / Bldparks.py	--Read master csv, find all filenames tagged w park keywords, write new csv / Combinecsv.py	--Combine the csvs of these separate collections into one csv / Csvcopyfiles.py	--Copy jpg files from master directory to separate collection directories, w csv list / Jpgscopy.py	--Copy all jpgs from one directory into another / Jpgsmove.py	--Move all jpgs from one directory into another /

 The Project
 -----------